 Moto Hagio is a hugely influential and award-winning shoujo manga creator who’s works have received wide spread acclaim.
 Her ground-breaking series, like The Poe Clan and The Heart of Thomas, pushed boundaries and explored complex topics, contributing to the expansion in the kinds of stories that were told in shoujo manga that occurred during the 1970’s.

 Despite how beloved a creator Moto Hagio is, until recently I hadn’t read any of her work.
-This is because, as far as I could tell, the examples of her manga that are currently available in English are all – how best to put this – huge downers.
+This is because, as far as I could tell, the examples of her manga that are currently available in English are mostly – how best to put this – huge downers.

 But that all changed with the publication of the English edition of Lil’ Leo.